New York Spousal Support Attorney

 - any other factor the Court wishes to consider

-There is a new law, which went into effect on October 15, 2010, which amended the Domestic Relations Law, Section 236[B], in an attempt to create a more consistent and predictable law when a court calculates temporary maintenance awards, given during a pending divorce proceeding.
-The reform offers judges a formula and process for determining the presumptive amount of temporary maintenance awards to the spouse with less income and resources.
+There is new law modifies the law which went into effect on October 15, 2010, which amended the Domestic Relations Law, Section 236[B].
 There are several factors that the court can consider when determining whether a spouse should receive temporary maintenance from the other spouse, and in what amount.

-The determination if an award of maintenance is appropriate, and if so, how much and for how long, is a very involved and nuanced process, further complicated by the new amendment to the Domestic Relations Law.
+The determination if an award of temporary spousal support and / or spousal support after an action for divorce is a very involved and nuanced process, further complicated by the new amendment to the Domestic Relations Law.

 If you are contemplating an action for divorce or for spousal support, please contact Peretz Family Law & Mediations, P.C.